SnowyMouse/invader/README.md

                                This cannot be used with -T loc -g --game-engine <id>        Specify the game engine.
 This option is required.
-Demo and retail maps also require either -w or -M to be specified at least once.
+Demo and retail maps also require either --with-index or --with-map to be
-                               Valid engines are: gbx-custom, gbx-demo,
+                               specified at least once.
+Valid engines are: gbx-custom, gbx-demo, gbx-retail, mcc-cea.
-                               gbx-retail, mcc-cea.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
   -m --maps <dir>              Set the maps directory.
   -M --with-map <file>         Use a map file for the tags.
 This can be
                                specified multiple times.
+  -S --show-matched            Print the paths of any matched tags found when
+                               using --concatenate.
   -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.